Adaptive Generation of Bias-Eliciting Questions for LLMs: Results

 \section{Results}

 In this section, we present a thorough evaluation of frontier LLMs on \bench.
 We present our main evaluation in \cref{sec:results-benchmark}, which reports results on both the explicit and implicit subsets.
-In \cref{sec:results-categorization}, we categorize the biases shown by models, providing insights into the types of biases that models exhibit.
+In \cref{sec:results-categorization}, we categorize the biases shown by models, providing insights into the bias types exhibited by models.